Event Recap | Asia Briefing LIVE 2018

 Australia's business engagement also came under scrutiny with concerns that it has shut its doors to Asia.
 Huawei was banned from rolling out 5G across Australia, and CKI Group's bid for gas pipeline operator APA faces possible rejection on national security grounds.
 64% of Asia Briefing LIVE guests supported these lock-out laws, voting that Australia is right to protect its assets from potentially hostile foreign ownership.

 "You're potentially looking at a balkanisation of the internet and the global trading order we've grown used to."
 Ed Johnson, Managing Editor, Australia and New Zealand, Bloomberg News

 "Ninan's idea that India is now exporting as much in value terms as Australia exports in agricultural produce is going to be quite a shocking idea to the Australian agricultural sector."
-Greg Earl, Editor, Asia Briefing, Asia Society Australia
+Greg Earl, Editor, Briefing MONTHLY, Asia Society Australia

 Australia open for business: